 Chief Program Officer

 Ramona Handel-Bajema joined Japan Society as Chief Program Officer in June 2021.
 She holds a Ph.D. in Modern Japanese History from Columbia University’s East Asian Languages and Culture department.
-Ramona was affiliated with Waseda University from 2008 to 2009 as a Japan Society for the Promotion of Science fellow.
-Ramona served as Global Director, See to Earn Program for the social enterprise VisionSpring, where she oversaw teams in India, Bangladesh, and Vietnam and worked with multinational brands to provide eyeglasses for factory workers.
-Prior to joining VisionSpring, Ramona was AmeriCares Country Director for Japan from 2011 through 2015, overseeing $9 million in funding for disaster relief programs following the March 11, 2011 triple disaster in northeastern Japan.
-Based in Sendai, Miyagi prefecture, Ramona worked with more than 100 local partners and oversaw 200 grants for the emergency and recovery periods with a focus on psychosocial care, rebuilding facilities for people with disabilities, distribution of emergency relief goods, and grassroots-based community directed initiatives.
-Ramona also holds a Masters of Arts degree in international relations with a specialization on Japan Studies from the Johns Hopkins Paul H. Nitze School of Advanced International Studies and a Bachelor of Arts from University of California, Berkeley, in Asian Studies with a focus on Japanese History.
-In 2021, her book,
+Her book, Art Across Borders: Japanese Artists in the United States before World War II, was published by MerwinAsia Publishers in 2021.
+Ramona was affiliated with Waseda University from 2008 to 2009 as a Japan Society for the Promotion of Science Fellow and also taught at Waseda University in 2018.
+She currently teaches at Columbia University’s Committee on Global Thought.
+Ramona has overseen teams at several nonprofit organizations, including as AmeriCares Country Director for Japan from 2011 through 2015 following the March 11, 2011 triple disaster.
+While based in northeastern Japan, Ramona worked with more than 100 local partners and oversaw 200 grants for the emergency and recovery periods.
+Ramona also holds a Masters of Arts degree in international relations with a specialization in Japan Studies from the Johns Hopkins Paul H. Nitze School of Advanced International Studies and a Bachelor of Arts from University of California, Berkeley, in Asian Studies with a focus on Japanese history.